evidence-dev/evidence/sites/docs/docs/getting-started/get-started.md

 # Get Started

-This guide will show you how easy it is to install Evidence, connect it to your data warehouse, and start building beautiful data-rich documents with markdown and SQL.
+This guide walks through the process of installing Evidence, connecting it to your data warehouse, and building professional data-driven reports with markdown and SQL.

 For more background on Evidence, check out [What is Evidence?](/)